vkakerbeck/ml-agents/docs/Python-API.md

 # Unity ML-Agents Python Interface and Trainers

-The `mlagents` Python package is part of the [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents). `mlagents` provides a Python API that allows direct interaction with the Unity game engine as well as a collection of trainers and algorithms to train agents in Unity environments.
+The `mlagentsdev` Python package is part of the [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents). `mlagentsdev` provides a Python API that allows direct interaction with the Unity game engine as well as a collection of trainers and algorithms to train agents in Unity environments.

-The `mlagents` Python package contains two components: a low level API which allows you to interact directly with a Unity Environment (`mlagents.envs`) and an entry point to train (`mlagents-learn`) which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+The `mlagentsdev` Python package contains two components: a low level API which allows you to interact directly with a Unity Environment (`mlagentsdev.envs`) and an entry point to train (`mlagentsdev-learn`) which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.

-## mlagents.envs
+## mlagentsdev.envs

 The ML-Agents Toolkit provides a Python API for controlling the Agent simulation loop of an environment or game built with Unity.
 This API is used by the